-In this proxy statement, we have calculated the ratio of the annual total compensation of our CEO relative to the annual total compensation of our median employee (the "CEO Pay Ratio"), in accordance with certain procedures mandated by the SEC (the "Pay Ratio Rules").
+In this proxy statement, we have calculated the ratio of the annual total compensation of our Chief Executive Officer relative to the annual total compensation of our median employee (the "Chief Executive Officer Pay Ratio"), in accordance with certain procedures mandated by the SEC (the "Pay Ratio Rules").

-For purposes of calculating the CEO Pay Ratio for 2019, we used the same median employee identified for 2017 because we determined that there were no significant changes in our employee population or employee compensation arrangements that we believe would significantly impact the pay ratio disclosure.
-To identify the median employee in 2017, we used direct cash compensation plus the grant date fair value of long-term equity awards granted in 2017 as our consistently applied compensation measure, as permitted by the Pay Ratio Rules.
-Cash compensation included base pay, annualized base pay for employees who began employment after the start of the fiscal year, overtime, sales commissions paid in 2017 and bonuses paid for 2017 performance.
-We applied the local currency to U.S. dollar exchange spot rate as of December 31, 2017, to determine the compensation paid to our non-US employee located in Hong Kong.
+For purposes of calculating the Chief Executive Officer Pay Ratio for 2021, we selected December 31, 2020 as the date on which to determine our median employee.
+For purposes of calculating the Chief Executive Officer Pay Ratio for 2021, we used the same median employee identified for 2020 because we determined that there were no significant changes in our employee population or employee compensation arrangements that we believe would significantly impact the pay ratio disclosure.
+To identify the median employee in 2020, we used direct cash compensation plus the grant date fair value of equity awards granted in 2020 as our consistently applied compensation measure, as permitted by the Pay Ratio Rules.

+Cash compensation included base pay, annualized base pay for employees who began employment after the start of the fiscal year, overtime, sales commissions paid in 2020 and bonuses paid for 2020 performance.

-For 2019, total compensation for our median employee was calculated using the same methodology we used for our NEOs as set forth in the 2019 Summary Compensation Table above.
-Calculated on this basis, our median employee's 2019 annual total compensation was \$89,874.
+For 2021, total compensation for our median employee was calculated using the same methodology we used for our NEOs as set forth in the 2021 Summary Compensation Table above.
+Calculated on this basis, our median employee's 2021 annual total compensation was \$90,046.

-Mr. Thornberry's annual total compensation for 2019 as reflected in the Summary Compensation Table was \$8,314,550.
-Based on the above, our CEO Pay Ratio for the year ended December 31, 2019 is 93:1.
-This compares to a CEO Pay Ratio in 2018 of 112:1.
-Pay ratios that are reported by our peers may not be directly comparable to ours because of differences in the composition of each company's workforce, as well as the assumptions and methodologies used in calculating the pay ratio.
+Mr. Thornberry's annual total compensation for 2021 as reflected in the Summary Compensation Table was \$9,286,766.
+Based on the above, our Chief Executive Officer Pay Ratio for the year ended December 31, 2021 is 103:1.